rackerlabs/support-how-to/content/cloud-servers/boot-a-server-from-a-cloud-block-storage-volume.md

 **Note**: Large Snapshots will not work with boot from volume.
 Currently snapshots have a min_disk based on the flavor size for example 160GB.
 Nova expands the file system to fill that entire vhd, qemu-img cannot handle files that are 127GB and larger.
 This means that if the flavor from which a snapshot was taken has a disk size or the min_disk is >= 127GB, that snapshot will not work.
 This will result in a HTTP 412 invalid image when done via the API.

 You can now boot most cloud servers from a network-attached [Cloud Block Storage](http://www.rackspace.com/cloud/block-storage/) volume.
 This feature enables you to boot a server from a remotely attached volume, which moves the system disk from local to remote.
-Separating the system disk from the server allows for future diskless flavors, features such as &ldquo;shelving,&rdquo; and improvements in managing and recovering from server outages.
+Separating the system disk from the server allows for future diskless flavors, features such as "shelving," and improvements in managing and recovering from server outages.

 ![](https://8026b2e3760e2433679c-fffceaebb8c6ee053c935e8915a3fbe7.ssl.cf2.rackcdn.com/field/image/1424-1.png)